Site Assignments: Advanced Integration Level

 - the degree of limitation is substantial

 Student Accessibility Services will review with the student the necessary healthcare provider documentation to determine if the student is eligible for a site exemption accommodation.
-Note that Advanced Integration Level rotations are only 4 weeks
+Advanced Integration Level rotations are only four weeks in duration;

-and only the SAS accommodation letter should be uploaded to OASIS with the UVM Larner College of Medicine Advanced Integration Level Site Exemption Request Form.
+and only the SAS accommodation letter should be uploaded to OASIS with the UVM Larner College of Medicine Advanced Integration Level Site Exemption Request Form (the documentation to support a medical request should not include any medical information).

-Requests made after the annual deadline will be subject to UVM Medical Center capacity.
+Requests made after the annual deadline will be subject to capacity.
 If space is not available, the student can meet with the Director of Student Support or the Associate/Assistant Dean for Students to discuss alternative options.

-Please note: Students with site exemptions are expected to rank local rotations in their lottery selections.
-If they are unable to secure a placement through the lottery by prioritizing local course selections, students with approved exemptions for
+Please note, students with site exemptions are expected to rank applicable rotations in their lottery selections.
+If they are unable to secure a placement through the lottery by prioritizing the course selections, students with approved exemptions

 Applicability of the Policy